Email Processing in Lua

 If the filter field is not specified (i.e. it contains the nil value), any DKIM signature of this message matches the filter.
 If several filter fields are specified, then the conditions are combined by conjunction (logical “AND”).
 If the filter field type is a table (array), then the filtered object must match at least one of the table (array) elements.

-Table SPF
+SPF Table

-The table contains all the data necessary for checking SPF.
+Contains all data necessary for checking SPF.

 Field